-The value for $x{\text{house}}$ is the proportion of time the animals spend in the livestock building in a year.
-If no national data are available, refer to Table 3.9 for default values for the length of the housing period in days from which the proportions of time spent within buildings can be derived.
+The value for x{hous} is the proportion of the year the animals are housed.
+If no national data are available, refer to Table 3.9 for default values for the length of the housing period in days from which the proportions of time spent housed can be derived.

-The Fracsilage\ is the fraction of feed in dry matter during housing that is silage, out of the maximum proportion of silage possible in the feed composition.
+The Frac{silage} is the fraction of feed in dry matter during housing that is silage, out of the maximum proportion of silage possible in the feed composition.
 In practice, the maximum proportion of silage in dry matter is approximately 50 % of the total dry matter intake.
-If silage feeding is dominant, Fracsilage should be 1.0.
+If silage feeding is dominant, Frac{silage} should be 1.0.

-The Fracsilage\store is the proportion of the emissions from the silage store compared with the emissions from the feeding table in the building.
+The Frac{silage_store} is the proportion of the emissions from the silage store compared with the emissions from the feeding table in the building.
 In practice, there is a relationship between the size of the silage store and the number of animals.
 In equation 51, it is assumed that these emissions are a fraction of the emissions from the feeding table, which again depends on its size and its emissions.
 A tentative default value of 0.25 is proposed for European conditions.
 This value of 0.25 is an average based on Alanis et al. (2008), Chung et al. (2010) and a temperature correction to account for typical European climatic conditions (Alanis et al., 2010).

-ENH3,storage\i, ENH3,building\i and ENH3appl.\i: NH3 emissions.
+ENH3, storage, ENH3, hous and ENH3appl.: NH3 emissions.